scaffold-eth/scaffold-eth/README.md

 ### Checkpoint 3: 🔑 Rigged Contract

-To deploy your RiggedRoll contract, uncomment the appropriate lines in the `01_deploy_riggedRoll.js` file in `packages/hardhat/deploy`
+Start by creating a `receive()` function in the `RiggedRoll.sol` contract to allow it to receive Eth.

-Edit the `RiggedRoll.sol` contract to include a `riggedRoll()` function.
-This function will predict the randomness of a roll, and if the outcome will be a winner, call `rollTheDice()` on the DiceGame contract.
+Next add a `riggedRoll()` function.
+This function should predict the randomness of a roll, and if the outcome will be a winner, call `rollTheDice()` on the DiceGame contract.

- 🃏 Predict the outcome by generating your roll number in the exact way as the DiceGame contract.
+ 🃏 Predict the outcome by generating your random numbers in the exact same way as the DiceGame contract.

 > 📣 Reminder!
 Calling rollTheDice() will fail unless you send a message value of at least .002 Eth!
 [Here is one example of how to send value with a function call.](https://ethereum.stackexchange.com/questions/6665/call-contract-and-send-value-from-solidity)

+🚀 To deploy your RiggedRoll contract, uncomment the appropriate lines in the `01_deploy_riggedRoll.js` file in `packages/hardhat/deploy`

 #### ⚔️ Side Quest

 - [ ] Look for the code to uncomment in `App.jsx` to show a riggedRoll button on the main tab for easier testing.
 - [ ] Does your riggedRoll function only call rollTheDice() when it's going to be a winning roll?
 What happens when it does call rollTheDice()?

-> ⚠️ Oh no!
-Getting an error when calling your riggedRoll function, but you should have rolled a winner?
-You will need to fund the RiggedRoll contract!

-Start by creating a `receive()` function in your contract to allow it to receive Eth.
-Then fund your contract in the Debug tab using the wallet icon next to your RiggedRoll address.

 ### Checkpoint 4: 💵 Where's my money?!?